Unified_Coalesced table

 The country that is associated with the location of an individual customer record.

-Values in this column depend on fields that are tagged with the country semantic.
+Values in this column depend on fields that are tagged with the Country semantic.

 Important

-The country field is added to the Unified_Coalesced table when fields are tagged with the country profile semantic.
+The country field is added to the Unified Coalesced table when fields are tagged with the country profile semantic.

 String